Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Currently Active

 - [FlameCord](https://github.com/2LStudios-MC/FlameCord) - FlameCord is a patch for Travertine to fix possible exploits and add useful functionalities.
-Version: ???
+Version: 1.7 - 1.16.5
 Currently Active

 - [HexaCord](https://github.com/CronixMC/HexaCord) - A fork of BungeeCord that added forge support before Waterfall did.
 Version: 1.7 - 1.11
+DISCONTINUED

 - [LilyPad](http://www.lilypadmc.org/) - A separate Proxy with its API and Plugins that has been suggestively discontinued.
 Version: ???
 Currently Active

-- Aegis - A fork of BungeeCord that adds many security features and authentication features.
+- [Aegis](https://polymart.org/resource/31) - A fork of BungeeCord adding many security measures and with built-in anti-bot and anti-VPN.
+It supports 1.7.x to 1.16.3.
+The developer is currently falsely banned from MC-Market.
+Version: 1.7 - 1.16.4
+DISCONTINUED

 - [Gate](https://github.com/minekube/gate) - A Minecraft Proxy that is written in Go suggesting "scalability, flexibility & excellent server version support".
 Version: ???